guiglass/LUXOR/questions.md

 	</p>
    </details>

-- **<div id="How-do-I-export-to-Blender"> </div>How do I export my scene to Blender?**
+- **How do I export my scene to Blender?<div id="How-do-I-export-to-Blender"> </div>**
   <details><summary>Users can export the current recoreded scenes as blender files from the "export" panel.</summary>
+	🍎 There are two menus that could be used to export mocap, one is in VR and the other menu panel is located on the 'desktop UI' in LUXOR.
+Be sure to have recorded some mocap first and that it is playing in the scene before pressing export.
+Here is a [video (at 3:14)](https://youtu.be/XdlFtt_F-3Y?t=194) showing a scene being exported to a new folder containing the mocap data and model files and a new SceneLoader.blend blender project.

-	🍎 To export the current mocap and scene to Blender locate the *export* panel and enter a folder name where the files will be written and then pressing *export*:
+	To export the current mocap and scene to Blender locate the *export* panel and enter a folder name where the files will be written and then pressing *export*:
 	<p align="center">
 	 <img width="15%" height="15%" src="/img/panel ui export.png">
 	</p>